Aapok0/tmux-tools/README.md

 ## tmuxf

-Same as tmuxz, but you don't give any
+Same as tmuxz, but you don't give any keyword.
+The script opens a fuzzy finder (fzf) window for all directories in zoxide database.
+Write in the field to narrow down and choose the directory you want.
+The rest of it works the same way as tmuxz.

 ## How to use